ccdaisy/Spiral-Knights-Model-Converter/README.md

  - [In progress...
 (50%)] Project revamp that allows directly importing .DAT (And .PNG texture) files and saving as .OBJ + Textures

 *PLAUSIBLE*
- - [Currently inactive] Export Blender .BLEND format for model, texture, and animation.
+ - [Inactive] Project update that allows for a custom model format export followed by a plugin on Blender to import this custom format.
+The format will have all data the .DAT stores†

 *CONSIDERED BUT NOT GOING TO BE IMPLEMENTED*
+ - Export Blender .BLEND format for model, texture, and animation.
  - Compact and user friendly model + animation editor in the program
  - Export VALVE .MDL files for usage in Source Film-Maker